Why image Windows Server 2012 (R2)?

 Step 3.
 Click “Finish” when the task has been completed.

-Common storage device like SSD, HDD, SSHD, hardware RAID, CD/DVD/BD-R/RW, USB, PC card, NAS and uncommon storage device, like IDE, SATA, iSCSI, SCSI disk, IEEE1394 (Firewire), Hyper-V, Virtual box, VMware virtual disk and other virtual systems etc. could be recognized, too.
+Besides, common storage device like SSD, HDD, SSHD, hardware RAID, CD/DVD/BD-R/RW, USB, PC card, NAS and uncommon storage device, like IDE, SATA, iSCSI, SCSI disk, IEEE1394 (Firewire), Hyper-V, Virtual box, VMware virtual disk and other virtual systems etc. could be recognized, too.